lizardprogramer/library_app_exercise/README.md

 ## Instalation and usage

 ### Database
--postgreSQL (v 15.0)
+- postgreSQL (v 15.0)
--To use postgreSQL, make sure you install it, setup a database and then add your db credentials(database, username and password) to the .env.example file and rename it to .env
+- To use postgreSQL, make sure you install it, setup a database and then add your db credentials(database, username and password) to the .env.example file and rename it to .env
--To use something different, open up config/Database.php and change the default driver.
+- To use something different, open up config/Database.php and change the default driver.

 ### Migrations
 To create all the nessesary tables and columns, run the following